fergald/explainer-bfcache-ccns/README.md

 We propose [APIs][api]
-that give page authors the ability to evict pages from BFCache, one based on monitoring cookies (preferred), the other a simple, explicit eviction API.
+that give page authors the ability to evict pages from BFCache, one based on monitoring cookies and storage (preferred), the other a simple, explicit eviction API.
-With either of these available we believe browsers can safely make a [follow-on change][follow-on-proposal] to allow most CCNS documents into BFCache by monitoring cookies and evicting documents when secure cookies change.
+With either of these available we believe browsers can safely make a [follow-on change][follow-on-proposal] to allow most CCNS documents into BFCache by monitoring cookies and usage of the `Authentication` header and then evicting documents when secure cookies change.

 There remain some situations
 where caching a CCNS page could be a problem.